Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 | Webkit2 | Run `sudo pacman -S lightdm-webkit2-greeter` to install the webkit2 greeter. |

 ## 22. Zsh Setup and Configuration.
-(Optional) Not complete
+(Optional)
 This step is if you want a different terminal shell from the default bash setup.

+Note: NEVER USE A ZSH PLUGIN MANAGER AS IT IS JUST BLOATWARE!!!!

 a.
-Run `sudo pacman -S zsh zsh-completions` to install Zsh.
+Run `sudo pacman -S zsh zsh-completions` to install Zsh.<br>
 b.
+Once installed, run `zsh` to begin the initial setup<br>
 c.
+Now that Zsh is setup, run `chsh -s /usr/bin/zsh` to set Zsh as your default shell.

 ## 23. Audio Drivers.